Pepa (rapper): Career

 With the production by Hurby "Luv Bug" Azor whom she and James met while working as customer service representatives at Sears, James and Denton released a single called "The Showstopper" which became a moderate R&B hit in late 1985.
 They were joined with Latoya Hanson who was the original DJ of the group.
 Shortly after in 1986, Deidra "Spinderella" Roper joined as the group's DJ as a full-length debut album, Hot, Cool & Vicious, was being released.
 The trio released a total of five studio albums: Hot, Cool, and Vicious (1986), A Salt with a Deadly Pepa (1988), Blacks' Magic (1990), Very Necessary (1993), and Brand New (1997), plus several greatest hits albums.
 Salt-N-Pepa disbanded in 2002, several months after their Brand New album was released on Red Ant Records.
 Denton's co-group member Cheryl James had stated she was ready to leave the music industry.
 The trio reunited for a performance on VH1's Hip Hop Honors program on 22 September 2005.
 In 2005, Denton was a cast member of VH1's The Surreal Life (season 5).

 Denton's acting credits also include the motion picture Joe's Apartment, an appearance in the HBO movie First Time Felon, and a stint as Officer Andrea Phelan on the HBO drama, Oz.
 She starred on The Surreal Life: Fame Games.

-Salt-N-Pepa reformed in 2008, and are still in the process of releasing an album since reforming as they work out past issues.
+Salt-N-Pepa reformed in 2008 after disbanding in 2002.

 Denton teamed up with James for VH1's The Salt-N-Pepa Show.
 She starred in her own reality show on the network entitled Let's Talk About Pep, word-play on the group's hit song "Let's Talk About Sex".
 She can be heard speaking Jamaican Patois in the song "Need U Bad" by Jazmine Sullivan.
 In August 2008, Denton released her autobiography, which was also entitled Let's Talk About Pep.
 It was co-written by Karen Hunter, and it offered a look behind the fame, family, failures, and successes of her life in one of hip-hop's most successful groups.
 It features an introduction by Queen Latifah, and an epilogue by Missy Elliott.
 To accommodate the book, Pepa launched her own social network for her fans.
 On 23 October 2008, Salt-N-Pepa performed at the BET Hip Hop Awards.
 In January 2011, Denton appeared in an episode of the TBS sitcom Are We There Yet? as Tammy, a woman who falls for the Terry Crews character of Nick.
 Denton joined the reality television show Growing Up Hip Hop as a supporting cast member in January 2016 along with her daughter Egypt (a main cast member) and niece Tahira Francis.

+in 2025, Denton was inducted into Rock and Roll Hall of Fame as a member of Salt-N-Pepa.